pippcat/speedtest-visualisation/Readme.md

 Description
 -----------

-This is a small python script which generates a visualization of the Internet Up- and Download as well as the ping by using the output of speedtest-cli
+Those small python scripts are made to visualize the internal and external traffic of a server.
+It also does a speedtest, therefore the maximum internet bandwidth is displayed as well.

 Prerequisities
 --------------

 - speedtest-cli
-- python including bokeh and pandas
+- python3 including bokeh and pandas

 Usage
 -----

-- Install a cronjob for speedtest-cli, e.g. `12 */1 * * * /usr/bin/speedtest-cli --csv >> /whatever/speedtest-visualization/speedtest.csv`
+- Run script via `python3 bandwidthlogger.py`
-- Run script via `python speedtest.py`
+- Or install a cronjob for speedtest-cli, e.g. `12 */1 * * * /usr/bin/python3 /path/to/script/bandwidthlogger.py >> /dev/null`
 - Display speedtest.html in Browser